How to Write the Perfect Father of the Bride Speech, in 7 Easy Steps

 Your daughter is getting married.
 It’s a monumental day for not only her, but also for you, her father.
 She’s asked you to present a father of the bride speech (on of the traditional father of the bride duties), and you’re probably honored, but also a bit apprehensive.
-You want this father of the bride speech to floor her, like she’s floored you so many times in her life.
+You want this father of the bride toast to floor her, like she’s floored you so many times in her life.
 Traditionally, father of the bride speeches either starts off or concludes the wedding reception toasts, so you’ll have everybody’s attention.
 You, as the father, have a unique perspective on this woman standing in front of everyone.
 Whether you're bursting with ideas or have a serious case of writer's block, it can be tricky to sit down and figure out how to write a father of the bride speech.

 It’s time to write the father of the bride speech you’ve always dreamed of giving.
 We’re here to help.

-Start your father of the bride speech with an introduction
+1. Start your father of the bride speech with a few thank-yous.

-As with any wedding toast, i’s extra important that you kick off your father of the bride speech by introducing yourself and thanking whoever needs to be thanked in your early sentences.
+As with any wedding toast, it's extra important that you kick off your father of the bride speech by introducing yourself and thanking whoever needs to be thanked in your early sentences.
 Many father of the bride speeches thank the guests for attending, as well as those who were instrumental in planning the big day (this may include your spouse).
 Introduce yourself as the father of the bride and feel free to make a joke about yourself.
 You can make a “dad joke,” or a pun, if that’s your style.

-If it feels right to you, mention any family members who couldn’t be here in your father of the bride speech.
+If it feels right to you, mention any family members who aren't physically present at the wedding in your father of the bride toast.
 “I keep thinking of your mom, who would have absolutely loved to be here.”
 You can keep this sweet and simple.
 You don’t have to include it at all, but it could be a nice tribute to loved ones.

-Instill wisdom in your father of the bride speech
+5. Give some advice in your father of the bride speech.

 If you're unsure of how to end your father of the bride speech, a toast is a crowd-pleaser.
 Offer up your congratulations and invite everyone to toast to the happy couple.
 Remind your daughter that you are proud of her, that you love her, and that you're so happy for her that she found someone who treats her well.
 Welcome your new in law to the family one last time, take a sip of your drink, and go hug your daughter – who may very well be crying.